 7. Contact header

 The contact name (or number) and the small avatar at the top should match the story.
 An empty or default avatar can look off.
+A saved contact name ("Mom," "Alex ๐") reads differently from a raw phone number, and the choice subtly tells the viewer how close these two people are.
+If the story is two strangers texting, a bare number is actually more accurate than a saved name with a photo.

-How to get all seven right
+How to get all of them right

 A note on ethics